freedomofpress/securedrop/docs/backup_and_restore.rst

 Restoring From a Backup File
 ''''''''''''''''''''''''''''

+.. important:: This documentation applies to a SecureDrop instance using
+               v2 onion services.
+If your instance uses v3 onion services, you will need to follow additional steps depending on your specific restore scenario.

 To perform a restore, you must already have a backup archive.
 Provide its filename in the following command: